9-4-pursuit/assessment-final-retake-react/README.md

 ### `/berries`

-- Displays the header "Select a Type" above a dropdown menu, centered.
+- Displays the header "Select a Type" above a dropxdown menu, centered.
 - The dropdown menu should display a list of the berries available at `https://pokeapi.co/api/v2/berry/` (this will give the first 20 berries, by default).
 - When a berry is chosen from the dropdown menu, the
   - `name`